sarah-forrest/cms_enrollment_data/cms_enrollment.md

 -   New York State Total: `nys_total` = the sum across all counties in New York

-Finally, the function saves the resulting datasets in the R enviornment and creates a CSV file for both the MAP plan dataset and the MA D-SNP plan dataset:
+Finally, the function saves the resulting datasets in the R environment and creates a CSV file for both the MAP plan dataset and the MA D-SNP plan dataset: